 - Contemplation—The contemplation stage refers to employees who are starting to consider or thinking about making a change.
 Continued education and ongoing opportunities for self-evaluation can help employees in this stage.

 - Preparation—At this point, employees have decided to make a change in order to move into a new situation.
-This is an easy phase to get stuck as employees may be unwilling or unable to make the initial step to change.
+This is an easy phase to get stuck in as employees may be unwilling or unable to make the initial step to change.
 To help employees in this stage, it’s important to evaluate employees on an individual level and determine their intrinsic motivation.
 Focus on the person, not the company’s wants or needs.

 - Action—Here, an employee may start to change their environment, behavior or experience.
 Managers should provide encouragement, recognition and ongoing positive reinforcement during this stage.